nsigustavo/groselha/README.rst

-Javascript Page Template
+Groselha Page Template
 ========================

-Javascript Page Templates are an HTML/XML generation tool.
+Groselha Page Templates are an HTML/XML generation tool for python end javascript.
-This appendix is a reference to Javascript Page Templates standards:
+This appendix is a reference to Groselha Page Templates standards:
-It also describes some JPT-specific behaviors that are not part of the standards.
+It also describes some Grosa-specific behaviors that are not part of the standards.
 This page template has been inspired in zpt http://docs.zope.org/zope2/zope2book/AppendixC.html.

-JPT Overview
+Grosa Overview
 ------------

-The Javascript Attribute Language (JPT) standard is an attribute language used to create dynamic templates.
+The Groselha Page Templates (Grosa) standard is an attribute language used to create dynamic templates.
 It allows elements of a document to be replaced, repeated, or omitted.